KeriPMiller/battleship/README.md

-JS battleship game from Headfirst JAvascript Programming # battleship
+JS battleship game from Headfirst Javascript Programming.

+focuses on MVC and event handeling.